-The respective perturbational input-output matrices for configurations A1-4 are shown in Fig. 4B (subpanels B1-B4), and reveal that perturbational effects are overall similar for all four feedback configurations, with the number of significant changes being approximately equal for all configurations (Suppl.
-Fig. S1).
+The respective perturbational input-output matrices for configurations A1-4 are shown in Fig. 5B (subpanels B1-B4), and reveal that perturbational effects are overall similar for most feedback configurations, with the number of changes >20% (or <-20%) being approximately equal for all configurations (Suppl.
+Fig. S8).
 This suggests that, from a global point of view, responses to perturbational input (such as lateral interactions) will be relatively insensitive to the type of feedback pathway present, as long as the column is in a feedback-driven state.
 This robustness of feedback modulation effects should, however, be contrasted with several notable exceptions.
-For example, perturbations to SST and VIP cells in layer 6 alone never triggered a significant response in pyramidal cells of other layers, except for the last configuration (B4, feedback targeting pyramidal layer 6).
-In this scenario, pyramidal cells in layer 2/3 increase their activity when perturbation is applied to layer 6 SST or VIP cells, and decrease it when it is applied to layer 6 PV cells –highlighting cell-type selective modulation across layers.
+For example, perturbations to SST cells in layer 6 alone never triggered a response >20% in pyramidal cells of other layers, except for the configuration B3, feedback targeting layer 6.
+In this scenario, pyramidal cells in layer 2/3 increase their activity when perturbation is applied to layer 6 SST cells, and decrease it when it is applied to layer 6 PV cells –highlighting cell-type selective modulation across layers.

-Different perturbation effects are observed in layer 2/3 SST and VIP populations when layer 5 pyramidal cells are stimulated, varying across configurations B1-2 and B3-4.
-Specifically, SST and VIP activities increase in configurations B1-2, whereas their firing rates do not change significantly in B3-4.
+Different perturbation effects are observed in layer 2/3 SST populations when layer 5 pyramidal cells are stimulated, varying across configurations .
+Specifically, SST activities increase >20% in configurations B3, whereas their firing rates changes less drastically B1,2,4 (See also Fig. S9).
+To quantify the differences between the conditions we used the Frobenius norm (see Methods): we compute the pairwise distances between all the matrices to see which conditions are closer to each other.
+This result is shown in Supplementary Fig. S9 as well as the matrices with the exact changes in percentage firing rates.